Robertof/RTSPtoWeb-minimal/README.md

-# RTSPtoWeb share you ip camera to world!
+# RTSPtoWeb-minimal

+This is a fork of [RTSPtoWeb](https://github.com/deepch/RTSPtoWeb) by @deepch which:

+- only enables WebRTC as a media provider
+- removes all write API access, exposing only the list of streams as `/streams` and the WebRTC handshake endpoint
+- adds the ability to retrieve snapshots of cameras.

+## Original introduction

-RTSPtoWeb converts your RTSP streams to formats consumable in a web browser like MSE (Media Source Extensions), WebRTC, or HLS.
+RTSPtoWeb converts your RTSP streams to formats consumable in a web browser like ~~MSE (Media Source Extensions),~~ WebRTC ~~, or HLS~~.
 It's fully native Golang without the use of FFmpeg or GStreamer!

 ## Table of Contents